 Hong Kong which is autonomous territory in the southeastern China is one of world’s busiest financial centers that has attracted a very large number of global giants to invest in this land of opportunities and reach tremendous heights.
 It is true that Hong Kong is one of world’s most favorable markets for starting a business and this is evident by the World Bank reports that rated Hong Kong as the 6th easiest country in the world in which to start a business.
 However, an entrepreneur shouldn’t simply disregard the many procedures they must go through and requirements they must meet before they commence operations in this country.
-Continue reading this article to learn some important facts about starting a business in this financial hub of Asia so that you can make a more informed business decision.
+Continue reading this article to learn some important facts about starting a business and hong kong company registration fees in this financial hub of Asia so that you can make a more informed business decision.

 This is a crucial step when establishing an enterprise in pretty much all parts of the world including Hong Kong.
 Once a set of potential names well suited for the organization has been identifies, the next step would be to look it up on the company registry of the territory to check if they are available or whether they’ve already been taken by an existing company.
 You can also check whether a suitable domain address is available so that you can make you online presence as soon as the operations commence without any last-minute hassle.